 10. Type the hostname or DNS alias and press Enter.
-The following output appears in the command shell:

-'''

-Active node detected

-=== Client Registration and Activation

-This script will register and activate the client with the Administrator server.

-Using /opt/AVMRclusclnt/cluster/oraclegrp/var as the var dir

-for the group oraclegrp avagent

-Enter the Administrator server address (DNS text name or

-numeric IP address, DNS name preferred):

-'''

-NOTE: The hostname or DNS alias must match the hostname specified by the HOST parameter in the tnsnames.ora and listener.ora files.
+Active node detected === Client Registration and Activation This script will register and activate the client with the Administrator server.
+Using /opt/AVMRclusclnt/cluster/oraclegrp/var as the var dir for the group oraclegrp avagent Enter the Administrator server address (DNS text name or numeric IP address, DNS name preferred): NOTE: The hostname or DNS alias must match the hostname specified by the HOST parameter in the tnsnames.ora and listener.ora files.